 HISTORY OF GOOGLE

 Google was officially launched in 1998 by Larry Page and Sergey Brin to market Google Search, which has become the most used web-based search engine.
-Larry Page and Sergey Brin, students at Stanford University in California, developed a search algorithm first (1996) known as “BackRub”, with the help of Scott Hassan and Alan Steremberg.
+Larry Page and Sergey Brin, students at Stanford University in California, developed a search algorithm, first known as “BackRub” (1996), with the help of Scott Hassan and Alan Steremberg.

-The search engine soon proved successful, and the expanding company moved several times, finally settling at Mountain View in 2003.
+The search engine soon proved successful, and the expanding company moved several times before finally settling in Mountain View in 2003.
 This marked a phase of rapid growth, with the company making its initial public offering in 2004 and quickly becoming one of the world’s largest media companies.

 THE SEARCH

-History of Google Search – The Search” by John Battelle explores how Google and its rivals rewrote business rules and transformed our culture.
+History of Google Search: The Search by John Battelle explores how Google and its rivals rewrote business rules and transformed our culture.
 Moreover, chapter 7, titled The Search Economy, caught my attention.
-It refers to how a small e-commerce store lost its 1st-page ranking on Google when Google made an unexpected algorithm change in 2003, virtually wiping out its online business.
+It refers to how a small e-commerce store lost its 1st-page ranking on Google after an unexpected algorithm change in 2003, effectively wiping out its online business.
 Also, see Google search and search engine spam.

 GOOGLE GIVETH, GOOGLE TAKETH AWAY

-Those of you who are webmasters already know how this happens.
-Sometimes, the tweaking of Google’s indexing algorithm lays waste to thousands of mom-and-pop business websites.
+Sometimes, tweaks to Google’s indexing algorithm can lay waste to thousands of mom-and-pop business websites.
 These businesses depended on their Google listings for their income and livelihoods.
-Furthermore, many small businesses cannot improve SEO results every time Google implements a change.
+Furthermore, many small businesses struggle to improve their SEO results after every Google change.

-Knowing that the Google paradigm will always change is reason enough not to put all your marketing eggs in one basket.
+Knowing that the Google paradigm will always change is reason enough to avoid putting all your marketing eggs in one basket.
 Your unpaid or “organic” search rankings are free.
-But how many times have you heard the axiom “there’s no such thing as a free lunch.”
+But how many times have you heard the axiom “there’s no such thing as a free lunch”

 GOOGLE STILL LIKES LINKS

-I’ve been getting tons of automated requests for two-way and three-way linking.
-I can’t believe what these people are thinking.
-The rules are displayed in black and white on Google’s website; “Build pages for users, not search engines.”
+The rules are displayed in black and white on Google’s website: “Build pages for users, not search engines.”

 VERTICAL CHANNELS AND DIRECTORIES

 Websites like Global Spec (for engineers) and Find Law (for lawyers) are quasi-vertical advertising channels and global directories.
-Vertical marketing is a great way to target businesses in the same genre you practice and participate in.
+Vertical marketing is an effective way to target businesses within the same industry you operate in.
 It’s also a great way for regional companies to quickly enter new markets or regions.

 SEARCHING BEYOND SEARCH ENGINES